Flaky Oven-Baked Salmon (Cooked in Foil!)

 Surrender Salmon is a family-run company based here in Minneapolis and they are good friends of ours!
 Support a local business if you can.

-Bake your salmon for 25-35 minutes at 375ºF.
-Remember, we used a 2.5 lb. salmon fillet that was around 2-Inches thick.
+I bake salmon in foil at 375ºF.
+I used a 2.5 lb. salmon fillet that was around 2 inches thick.
 The bigger and thicker the salmon fillet, the longer it will need to cook.

 Once salmon is fully cooked, it will change from a translucent bright pink/orange color to a light pink color that’s more opaque.
 It will also be firm to touch and easy to flake.